 Whatever your reason, understanding your motivation for your new lifestyle, and staying connected with it, is an all-important first step in your zero waste journey.

-- Knowing your “why” brings clarity to your purpose and makes your zero waste decisions more meaningful.
+- It brings clarity to your purpose and makes your zero-waste decisions more meaningful.

-- Knowing your “why” helps you stay focused at times that you need the motivation.
+- It helps you stay focused at times when you need motivation.

-- Knowing your “why” shapes your values that guide your decisions and define your goals.
+- It shapes your values that guide your decisions and define your goals.

-- Knowing your “why” makes you feel passionate about achieving your goals.
+- It makes you feel passionate about achieving your goals.

-- Knowing your “why” holds you accountable to your actions and allows you to live a zero waste life with integrity.
+- It holds you accountable for your actions and allows you to live a zero-waste life with integrity.

-Knowing why you want to go zero waste is the key to living a sustainable life with a sense of purpose, and will make your zero waste transition much easier as it allows you to feel that your eco-conscious decisions are making a difference.
+Knowing why you want to go zero waste is the key to living a sustainable life with a sense of purpose, and will make your zero waste transition much easier.

 2. Know Your Waste

-"The average American creates roughly 4.5lbs of garbage every day!"
+Did you know the average American creates roughly 4.5 lbs of garbage every day?

 3. Know What You Have